Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 \subsubsection{A compactness result}

 In the previous section, the ${\bf 1}_{p=2}$ term was viewed as an occupation number in a SSEP.
-In this section and the next, we look directly at the pole dynamics, comparing them with well-chosen zero range dynamics in order to compute the value of the time average of ${\bf 1}_{p=2}$.
-A similar comparison was already used in the proof of the hydrodynamic limit in \cite{Lacoin2014a}, using the monotonicity of the zero temperature Glauber dynamics.\\
+In this section and the next, we compute its time average by looking directly at the pole dynamics and comparing it with well-chosen zero-range dynamics.
+A similar comparison is made in the proof of the hydrodynamic limit in \cite{Lacoin2014a} using the monotonicity of the zero temperature Glauber dynamics (with a different zero-range dynamics as the parameter $\beta$ was not present there).

-To carry out the comparison with a zero-range process is challenging for the contour dynamics, where monotonicity does not hold.
-It requires somehow zooming on a neighbourhood of the poles, the definition of which is one of the difficulties.
-We now present a number of preliminary estimates to that effect.
-These estimates are very technical.
-They can be understood as enforcing the fact that the slope around the pole is bounded away from both $0$ and $1$.
-In terms of zero-range configurations, this will imply that the number of particles in a zero range of size $\ell\in\N^*$ is bounded by $C(\ell)$, independently of the scaling parameter $N$, thereby providing a compactness result on the possible zero-range configurations around the pole.\\
+Monotonicity is very useful to cut out a portion of the interface around the pole that can be compared to a zero-range process.
+The lack of monotonicity in the contour dynamics makes the definition of such a portion challenging.
+To do so, we give below a number of estimates on the shape of the interface around the poles.
+In the SSEP picture, these estimates say that the slope around the pole is bounded away from $0$ and $1$.
+Slope $0$ and $1$ respectively correspond to very flat/very peaked curves around the pole.
+In terms of zero-range configurations, the estimates on the slope in particular imply a compactness result.
+Indeed, they imply that the number of particles in a zero-range process of size $\ell\in\N_{\geq 1}$ is bounded by $C(\ell)$ independently of the scaling parameter $N$. \\

 The first estimate is a control of the ${\bf 1}_{p=2}$ term.
 As shown in Section~\ref{subsec_1_pi2_is_slope_around_poles}, this term coincides with the slope around each pole, so that the next result can be understood as proving that poles are typically not flat, a statement made precise afterwards. \begin{lemm}[Tail estimate on the flatness of the pole] For $\gamma\in \Omega^N_{\text{mic}}$ with associated droplet $\Gamma$, let $p'(\gamma)$ be the number of blocks in $\Gamma$ composing the next level below the north pole, as defined in~\eqref{eq_def_p_prime}.
 If $C>0$ and $A\geq 2$ is an integer: